 ETHICAL CONSIDERATIONS To ensure appropriate conduct and care of laboratory animals in animal testing, our in-house standards are based on relevant government legislation.
 We have established the Institutional Animal Care and Use Committee that reviews animal testing and ensures it is conducted in accordance with the '3R' concept: replacing laboratory animals with other research materials where possible, reducing the number of animals used, and refining tests so that animals do not suffer unnecessary pain.
 Our animal testing management practices are certified regularly by an external authority.
 We have an Ethics Review Committee that is based on the Japanese Ethical Guidelines for Medical and Health Research Involving Human Subjects.
 This committee examines the ethical justification and scientific validity of research utilizing human tissue samples.
-REPLACEMENT WHERE POSSIBLE, OPT FOR TEST METHODS THAT DO NOT USE ANIMALS 3R REDUCTION MINIMIZE THE NUMBER OF ANIMALS USED IN TESTING REFINEMENT DO NOT LET LABORATORY ANIMALS SUFFER UNNECESSARY PAIN COMPLYING WITH PHARMACEUTICAL REGULATIONS AND STANDARDS We have a rigorous system of checks in place to ensure that drug development complies with all relevant laws, regulations, and industry standards.
+RESPONSIBLE RESEARCH AND DEVELOPMENT 3R REDUCTION MINIMIZE THE NUMBER OF ANIMALS USED IN TESTING Our pharmaceutical business has a direct impact on human life, and therefore our R&D is guided by a strong sense of responsibility and ethics.
+Any divergence from this path could result in loss of life or damage to health - as well as diminished trust in the business.
+Our research activities are carried out in an ethical manner and comply with all laws, regulations, and industry standards REFINEMENT COMPLYING WITH PHARMACEUTICAL REGULATIONS AND STANDARDS We have a rigorous system of checks in place to ensure that drug development complies with all relevant laws, regulations, and industry standards.
 In-house audits make sure we follow the procedures as laid out in our own manuals, and that we control our drug development and trials safely.
 We also collect data to monitor the efficacy and side effects of drugs.
 TRANSPARENCY ON COOPERATION WITH INSTITUTIONS Cooperation with research institutes, universities, medical institutions, and organizations for patients is essential if we are to realize our mission.
-We are transparent about financial contributions to these bodies and disclose such payments online.
-We follow guidelines in this area that have been set out by the Japan Pharmaceutical Manufacturers Association (JPMA).
-MANAGING CHEMICAL SUBSTANCES
+We are transparent about financial contributions to these MANAGING CHEMICAL SUBSTANCES

 We comply with all relevant laws and regulations on the control of designated chemical substances, and our employees are made aware of chemical safety risks.
 We have a system for carefully managing these risks, from the point where we take delivery of chemicals through to their storage, use, and eventual disposal.
-We encourage employees who are working in our laboratories to acquire Class A hazardous materials engineer licenses, after which they attend regular lectures to receive updates on new legislation and learn lessons from serious accidents that have occurred in other companies.
-Torii Pharmaceutical separates chemicals into categories requiring different levels of management, and has specific rules and procedures according to the characteristics and safety risks of each category of chemicals.
-RESPONSIBLE MARKETING We are members of the JPMA, and we comply with its Code of Practice, which promotes high ethical and transparency standards in the marketing of prescription drugs.
+We encourage employees who are working in our laboratories to acquire Class A hazardous materials engineer licenses, RESPONSIBLE MARKETING We are members of the JPMA, and we comply with its Code of Practice, which promotes high ethical and transparency standards in the marketing of prescription drugs.
 Torii Pharmaceutical also has its own Code of Practice.
-This is supported by training programs that ensure employees - including our 512 medical representatives who sell and promote drugs to healthcare professionals - comply with its requirements.
-Torii Pharmaceutical has created a medical compliance department to enhance the way product information is managed and to educate employees on compliance with standards on the promotion of prescription drugs.
-Outside Japan we license drugs to other pharmaceutical manufacturers and do not have a sales function.
+This is supported by training programs that ensure employees - including our 512 medical representatives who sell and promote drugs to healthcare professionals - Torii Pharmaceutical has created a medical compliance department to enhance the way product information is managed and to educate employees on compliance with standards on the promotion of prescription drugs.
+Outside Japan we license drugs to other pharmaceutical manufacturers and do not have a sales function. comply with its requirements.